-Scaling Scrum addresses the questions/challenges which arise when applying Scrum (Agile) in a large context: an organisation or project with multiple teams, possible multiple products.
+Scaling Scrum addresses the questions/challenges that arise when applying Scrum (Agile) in a significant context: an organisation or project with multiple teams and possible multiple products.
 The scale can vary from a few teams to dozens of teams (e.g. a few hundred or even thousands of people).
-As such a framework for ‘Large scale’ Scrum should be able to scale indefinitely.
-The challenges/issues involved are: cross-team coordination, organisational design, impediments resolution, backlog refinement and building one integrated product.
-Simply said, all the challenge you face in 1 team Scrum, but on a (much) large(r) scale.
+As such a framework for ‘Large scale,’ Scrum should scale indefinitely.
+The challenges/issues involved are cross-team coordination, organisational design, impediments resolution, backlog refinement and building one integrated product.
+Said, all the challenges you face in 1 team Scrum, but on a (much) large(r) scale.

 The first advice given is: do not scale Scrum, do not multi-site!
-If you can create your software product with 1 team, go ahead and work with 1 team.
+If you can create your software product with one team, go ahead and work with one team.

 Large Scale Scrum (LeSS) can be called a ‘framework’ for scaling Scrum, but rather it defines a set of additional rules and guidelines.
-These rules are very much aligned with Scrum, and feel very natural.
-LeSS does not introduce an additional detailed process layer on top of Scrum.
+These rules are very much aligned with Scrum and feel very natural.
+LeSS does not introduce an extra detailed process layer on top of Scrum.
 In that perspective, LeSS is very straightforward and lightweight.

 Large Scale Scrum = Scrum.
-This is rational and very recognizable, but obviously does not take away the challenges.
+This is rational and recognisable but does not take away the challenges.
 This is aligned with the vision of scaling Scrum by the official Scrum institutions: get basic Scrum right for your teams, scale only if necessary.
 Scale professional Scrum.
-Transparency is the key element to succeed.
-Unfortunately most (large) organisations are very un-transparent in most of all the things they do.
-As with Scrum, a scaling Scrum framework remains a framework (not a one-size-fits-all solution) for complex product development, in which teams will need to apply practices and methods and measure work in an empirical way.
+Transparency is the key element to success.
+Unfortunately, most (large) organisations are very un-transparent in most things.
+A scaling Scrum framework remains a framework (not a one-size-fits-all solution) for complex product development.
+Teams will need to apply practices and methods and measure work empirically.

 LeSS and LeSS Huge

 LeSS Huge provides a set of rules for a setup with a lot of teams – the ‘tipping point’ is ~ 8 teams, but it rather depends on the feeling and workload of the product owner.
-If the product owner cannot handle anymore the workload to own his backlog, LeSS Huge provides an answer by introducing ‘requirements areas’ (a set of customer-centric feature areas) with an additional responsible product owner per requirement area.
+Suppose the product owner cannot handle the workload anymore to own his backlog.
+In that case, LeSS Huge provides an answer by introducing ‘requirements areas’ (a set of customer-centric feature areas) with an additionally responsible product owner per requirement area.